Skip to main content

 You can check which role has been set at individual level, using the "Individual role" dropdown menu, shown below.
 Note, in our example the team role is Author, and the individual role is Member.
 The team role is used because it provides greater access.

-This role priority example follows on from the Teams roles example above.
-The member "Julia" has the Publisher role directly assigned for two repositories.
+This role priority example follows on from the Team roles example above.

-We then add "Julia" to our example "Copywriters" team.
+We then add this user to our "Copywriters" team.

 Notice that:

-Assigning organization roles
+Assigning organization adminsLink copied!

 When a member is promoted to be an organization admin, they get access to all hubs and repositories automatically.

-You can also promote a member to be an organization Admin, from the Edit member pane.
+You can also promote a member to be an organization admin, from the Edit member pane.

-Demoting to member role
+Demoting to memberLink copied!

 When an organization admin is demoted to be a member, they regain the roles had before the promotion.